AyushK002/Iris-Flower-Classification/README.md

 (K) closest to the query, then votes for the most frequent label (in the case of classification) or averages the labels (in the case of regression).

-(This project was originally built as a submission for the Major Project 1 of the Cognitive Applications Workshop.)
+(This project was originally built as a submission project for Cognitive Applications Workshop.)